bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-It\'s handy to have all of the data about individual page performance in one place.
+It&apos;s handy to have all of the data about individual page performance in one place.
 Entries and time on a page indicate how engaging your content is, while bounce rate indicates whether users continue browsing your site or leave.
 When it comes to paid campaigns, ensuring that your